BrajeshVKulkarni/BrajeshVKulkarni/README.md

 🎯 My current goals include:
 - To Become Full Stack Data Scientist in next 3 Years
-- To have an ability to adapt the situations
+- To have the ability to adapt situations
-- To have the ability learn quickly and in fast way
+- To have the ability learn quickly and in smart way

 ## Let's Connect!